A backward $\lambda$-Lemma for the forward heat flow: Toolbox

 for all $v\in\pi_+(L^2)$ and $z_+\in \Bb^+$. \end{proposition}

-The local stable manifold theorem~\ref{thm:local-stable-manifold-graph} is well known; see e.g. Henry's book~\cite[thm.~5.2.1]{Henry-81-GeomTheory} for a proof by the contraction method.
-In finite dimensions the theorem is also called Hadamard-Perron theorem~\cite{Hadamard-01,Perron-28}.
-Observe that proofs of theorem~\ref{thm:local-stable-manifold-graph} and proposition~\ref{prop:L2-extension-stab-mf} arise as simple special cases of the proofs in section~\ref{sec:proofs}, formally set $T=\infty$.
+The local stable manifold Theorem~\ref{thm:local-stable-manifold-graph} is well known; see e.g.~\cite[Thm.~5.2.1]{Henry-81-GeomTheory} for a proof by the contraction method.
+In finite dimensions the theorem is also called Hadamard-Perron Theorem~\cite{Hadamard-01,Perron-28}.
+Observe that proofs of Theorem~\ref{thm:local-stable-manifold-graph} and Proposition~\ref{prop:L2-extension-stab-mf} arise as special cases of the proofs in Section~\ref{sec:proofs}, formally set $T=\infty$.
 Now we recall the {\bf contraction method} for the stable manifold theorem.
 Pick a value for each parameter of interest, in our case $z_+\in X^+$.
-Our object of interest is a heatflow line $\eta:[0,\infty)\to\Uu$ whose initial value projects to $z_+$ under $\pi_+$ and which converges to the origin, as $s\to\infty$.
-Then find a complete metric space, namely
+Our object of interest is a heat flow line $\eta:[0,\infty)\to\Uu$ whose initial value projects to $z_+$ under $\pi_+$ and which converges to $0$, as $s\to\infty$.
+Find a complete metric space, namely

 for suitable constants $\rho$ and $\mu$, and a strict contraction on $Z$, namely